julsraemy/phd/src/loud.md

 - Algorithmic Complexity: Adapting algorithms to accommodate dual models can lead to confusion and inefficiency.
 - Brittleness and Performance Issues: The specifics of JSON-LD, especially the `@context` mechanism, can introduce fragility and performance overheads, deterring its use in performance-critical applications.

 To mitigate the challenges associated with polyglot formats, a strategic approach that emphasises simplicity and clarity is recommended.
 Firstly, adopting a straightforward JSON format that does not require prior knowledge of RDF simplifies interaction and immediately broadens the appeal and usability of the data.
 In addition, creating canonical mappings from this JSON format to the RDF data model can meet the needs of those who require the capabilities of RDF, ensuring that the base format remains accessible while enabling interaction with Linked Data toolchains.
-In addition, ensuring the use of stable contexts, as exemplified by the LOUD standards, is essential to maintaining consistent and reliable data exchange.
+Moreover, ensuring the use of stable contexts, as exemplified by the LOUD standards, is essential for maintaining consistent and reliable data interchange.

 By adopting these strategies, the benefits of both JSON and RDF can be effectively leveraged without burdening users with the complexities of a polyglot approach.